 - Undetected refractive errors in childhood may lead to behavioural problems and adversely affect social interaction and performance at school.

 - Under-corrected refractive error may account for up to 75% of all vision impairment in high-income countries.

-- Description - myopic eyes have too much optical power and so focus the image in front of the retina.
-This arises as a result of the physiological variation in the length of the eye or an excessively curved cornea.
+Myopic eyes have excessive optical power for the axial length of the eyeball and so focus the image in front of the retina.
+This arises as a result of physiological variation in the length of the eye or of an excessively curved cornea.
 This common condition affects about 1 in 4 adults in the UK and tends to manifest itself in adolescence or early adulthood.
-It is said to be mild (up to 3.0 D), moderate (3.0-6.0 D) or severe/high-degree (>6.0 D).
+It is classified as mild (up to 3.0 D), moderate (3.0-6.0 D) or severe/high-degree (>6.0 D).
 The latter affects about 200,000 British people.

-- Lens correction - a concave (minus) lens is used to correct the problem (see diagram and explanation below).
+Lens correction: a concave (minus) lens is used to correct the problem (see diagram and explanation below).

-The eye has insufficient optical power for its refractive length and therefore an object is focused behind the retina, so giving rise to a blurred image.
+The eye has insufficient optical power for its refractive length and therefore light from an object is focused behind the retina, so giving rise to a blurred image.
 Mild hypermetropia is a common finding in babies and very young children and this usually resolves by about 3 years of age.